Get insider access

 0.0051

 The LG C3 has fantastic PQ EOTF tracking.
 As it's an OLED, it has perfect blacks and follows the PQ EOTF curve very well.
-The TV is over-brightened at lower luminance levels.
-When the TV gets near its peak brightness, its tracking acts differently based on the content it's displaying; for content mastered at 600 and 1000 nits, which is the majority of content, the TV clips everything above its max brightness, resulting in a loss of fine detail in very bright scenes.
+When the TV gets near its peak brightness, its tracking acts differently based on the content it's displaying; the TV can display most content mastered at 600 and 1000 nits, so no roll-off is necessary.
 For content mastered at 4000 nits, the TV does tone mapping; however, its roll-off is pretty quick, so it won't preserve as many fine details here as the LG C2 did.

-Note that this particular PQ EOTF tracking curve was done with the new Expression Enhancer setting set to 'Detail', as with the setting set to 'Off', the TV was over-brightening most of the EOTF.
-You can see how the different Expression Enhancer settings impact the EOTF curve here
+Note that this particular PQ EOTF tracking curve was done with the new Expression Enhancer setting set to 'Detail', as with the setting set to 'Off,' the TV was over-brightening most of the EOTF.

 7.9